-5.3.1 The values\Values\associated with the "DEFINE" keyword shall specify- the Mnemonic Keywords that are used in Data Records in the Data Section.

-5.3.1.1 There shall be a Mnemonic Keyword defined for each type of Hardware Data that is to be read in the Data Section.

-5.3.1.2 The Mnemonic Keyword shall be an alphanumeric string created according to the syntax defined in table 5-1.\The Mnemonics shall contain four mandatory fields and an optional field separated by the period (".") symbol (ASCII value decimal 46-decimal).

-5.3.1.3 System Field

-5.3.1.45.3.1.3.1 The first field of a Mnemonic Keyword definition shall define specify the spacecraft system from which the data comes.

-NOTE - This field is referred to as the System Field.

-5.3.1.55.3.1.3.2 The System Field shall consist of an alphanumeric string.

-5.3.1.65.3.1.3.3 The value string contained in the System field shall be one of the values strings specified in a SANA registry (see Annex C) or shall be specified in an ICD.

-5.3.1.75.3.1.4 NOTE \\\\\An ICD should be used only if the appropriate designator is not in the SANA registry.
+- 5.3.1 The Values associated with the "DEFINE" keyword shall specify the Mnemonic Keywords that are used in Data Records in the Data Section. - 5.3.1.1 There shall be a Mnemonic Keyword defined for each type of Hardware Data that is to be read in the Data Section. - 5.3.1.2 The Mnemonic Keyword shall be an alphanumeric string created according to the syntax defined in table 5-1.
+The Mnemonics shall contain four mandatory fields and an optional field separated by the period (".") symbol (ASCII value decimal 46). - 5.3.1.3 System Field - 5.3.1.3.1 The first field of a Mnemonic Keyword definition shall specify the spacecraft system from which the data comes. - NOTE This field is referred to as the System Field. - 5.3.1.3.2 The System Field shall consist of an alphanumeric string. - 5.3.1.3.3 The string contained in the System field shall be one of the strings specified in a SANA registry (see Annex C) or shall be specified in an ICD. - 5.3.1.4 NOTE An ICD should be used only if the appropriate designator is not in the SANA registry.
+In that event, if the designator is not considered unique, addition of the designator to the SANA registry is preferred. - 5.3.1.5 Hardware Type Field - 5.3.1.5.1 The second field of a Mnemonic Keyword definition shall specify the type of hardware from which the data that is associated with this Mnemonic Keyword originates. - NOTE This field is referred to as the Hardware Type field. - 5.3.1.5.2 The Hardware Type Field shall consist of an alphanumeric string. - 5.3.1.5.3 The string contained in the Hardware Type field shall be one of the strings specified in a SANA registry (see Annex C) or shall be specified in an ICD. - NOTE An ICD should be used only if the appropriate designator is not in the SANA registry.
 In that event, if the designator is not considered unique, addition of the designator to the SANA registry is preferred.
-An ICD should be used only if the appropriate value is not in the SANA registry.
-Even in that case, if the new value is not unique to this case, addition of the value to the SANA registry is preferred.

-5.3.1.85.3.1.5 Hardware Type Field

-5.3.1.95.3.1.5.1 The second field of a Mnemonic Keyword definition shall specify the type of hardware from which the data that is associated with this Mnemonic Keyword originates.

-NOTE - This field is referred to as the Hardware Type field.

-5.3.1.5.2 The Hardware Type Field shall consist of an alphanumeric string.

-5.3.1.105.3.1.5.3 The value-string contained in the Hardware Type field shall be one of the values-strings specified in a SANA registry (see Annex C) or shall be specified in an ICD.

-NOTE \\\\\An ICD should be used only if the appropriate designator is not in the SANA registry.
+- 5.3.1.6 Data Group Field - 5.3.1.6.1 The third field of a Mnemonic Keyword shall specify the group of data that is associated with this Mnemonic Keyword. - NOTE This field is referred to as the Data Group field. - 5.3.1.6.2 The Data Group Field shall consist of an alphanumeric string. - 5.3.1.6.3 The string contained in the Hardware Type field shall be one of the strings specified in a SANA registry (see Annex C) or shall be specified in an ICD. - NOTE An ICD should be used only if the appropriate designator is not in the SANA registry.
 In that event, if the designator is not considered unique, addition of the designator to the SANA registry is preferred.
-An ICD should be used only if the appropriate value is not in the SANA registry.
-Even in that case, if the new value is not unique to this case, addition of the value to the SANA registry is preferred.

-5.3.1.115.3.1.6 Data Group Field

-5.3.1.6.1 The third field of a Mnemonic Keyword shall specify the group of data that is associated with this Mnemonic Keyword.

-NOTE \\\\\ This field is referred to as the Data Group field.

-5.3.1.6.2 The Data Group Field shall consist of an alphanumeric string.

-5.3.1.125.3.1.6.3 The string contained in the Hardware Type field shall be one of the strings specified in a SANA registry (see Annex C) or shall be specified in an ICD.

-NOTE - An ICD should be used only if the appropriate designator is not in the SANA registry.
-In that event, if the designator is not considered unique, addition of the designator to the SANA registry is preferred.
-Because individual users may require different groupings of data from the same hardware, ICDs will generally be necessary.

-NOTE This field is referred to as the Data Group fiel

-5.3.1.135.3.1.7 .
-ValueMeasurement Count Field

-5.3.1.7.1 The fourth field of a Mnemonic Keyword shall specify the number of data itemmeasurements (in addition to timetag) that will appear in each record of the Data Section that begins with the Mnemonic Keyword.

-NOTE - This field is referred to as the Measurement Count field.

-5.3.1.145.3.1.7.2 The Measurement Count field shall consist of an alphanumeric string consisting of the character "V" followed by an integer specifying the number of values that will be in Hardware Data Records.
+Because individual users may require different groupings of data from the same hardware, ICDs will generally be necessary. - 5.3.1.7 Measurement Count Field - 5.3.1.7.1 The fourth field of a Mnemonic Keyword shall specify the number of measurements that will appear in each record of the Data Section that begins with the Mnemonic Keyword. - NOTE This field is referred to as the Measurement Count field. - 5.3.1.7.2 The Measurement Count field shall consist of an alphanumeric string consisting of the character "V" followed by an integer specifying the number of values that will be in Hardware Data Records.

-NOTE - This field is referred to as the Value Count field.

-5.3.1.155.3.1.8 Data MEASUREMENT Type Field
+5.3.1.8 MEASUREMENT Type Field